Browser issue

 producers price index

-The producers price index (PPI) is similar to the CPI and measures the price of inputs and outputs of production.
+The producers price index (PPI) is similar to the CPI but measures the price of inputs and outputs of production.
 The inputs side of the PPI measures changes in the price of materials and resources that producers use to produce goods and services (except for labour, which can be estimated by the labour cost index).
 The outputs side measures changes in the prices producers receive for the goods and services they produce.

 provision